LibreTactile/tomat-light-pwa/README.md

 **Phase 5: Universal Accessibility Interface**
 - Expand compatibility to act as a **TOMAT Navigator for other devices** (e.g., PCs, smart TVs, IoT devices).
-- Develop a **Universal Accessibility Protocol** for Android, enabling apps to render processes, settings, and data accessible via nonlinear, multimodal navigation (e.g., tactile, audio, gesture).
+- Develop a **Universal Accessibility Protocol** for operating systems, enabling apps to render processes, settings, and data accessible via nonlinear, multimodal navigation (e.g., tactile, audio, gesture).
+- Develop a fediverse browser (ie. mastodon, peertube, etc).

 ---

 ## Get Started
-1. **Install the APK**: Download the debug apk from the [release page](https://github.com/LibreTactile/light-launcher/releases) ~~or the google playstore~~.
+1. **Install the PWA**: Visit the PWA website (pending link) and install the app.
 2. **Get the hardware (optional)**: Use [3D models](hardware/3d-models) to print the guide, or contact your local FabLab.
-3. **Enable Accessibility**: Activate Light Launcher in Android’s accessibility settings.
+3. **Connect to the Browser**: Install and connect chrome web browser extension of [TOMAT Navigator](https://github.com/LibreTactile/tomat-navi-prototype/tree/com/websocket)  (WebSocket version).

 ---